GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 ### Firewall

 **VPC firewall rules** ([`net-vpc-firewall`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/net-vpc-firewall)) are defined per-vpc on each `vpc-*.tf` file and leverage a resource factory to massively create rules.
 To add a new firewall rule, create a new file or edit an existing one in the `data_folder` directory defined in the module `net-vpc-firewall`, following the examples of the "[Rules factory](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/net-vpc-firewall#rules-factory)" section of the module documentation.
-Sample firewall rules are shipped in [data/firewall-rules/landing](./data/firewall-rules/landing) and can be easily customized.
+Sample firewall rules are shipped in [data/firewall-rules/landing-untrusted](./data/firewall-rules/landing-untrusted) and in [data/firewall-rules/landing-trusted](./data/firewall-rules/landing-trusted), and can be easily customized.

 **Hierarchical firewall policies** ([`folder`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/folder)) are defined in `main.tf`, and managed through a policy factory implemented by the `folder` module, which applies the defined hierarchical to the `Networking` folder, which contains all the core networking infrastructure.
 Policies are defined in the `rules_file` file - to define a new one simply use the instructions found on "[Firewall policy factory](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/organization#firewall-policy-factory)".
 Sample hierarchical firewall policies are shipped in [data/hierarchical-policy-rules.yaml](./data/hierarchical-policy-rules.yaml) and can be easily customized.